Hsabonchi/JS/README.md

      What is a type?
       -   A type is a name for a collection of related values (same kind).
+      -   Every value has a type .

+      But types are a great thing:
+          – help us think about how to construct our programs.
+          – help us find stupid programming errors.
+          – help us track down errors quickly when we edit our code.  credit to Cos Princeton Universiity

       ▶ undefined :
               The value of an uninitialized variable is undefined.